demonkillerr/demonkiller-website-react/docs/projects/arch-linux-gui/build-alg.md

 The  **ALG** project has been discontinued since `July 2022`.

 The ALG repositories haven't been updated as of `October 2022`.
 Many things are prone to break or simply not work.
-While I will try my best to fix the issue, things will go really slowly, from my end.
+While I will try my best to fix the issues, things will go really slowly, from my end.

 You will have to take _extra steps_ than described in this document to make them work.
 Feel free to ask questions on the [discord server](https://discord.com/invite/NgAFEw9Tkf) or [telegram discussion group](https://t.me/joinchat/yODEBq7J8fA3ZWM1).
 Many members of the community build the ISOs and they will be able to help you.